steemit/steem/README.md

 Public Announcement & Discussion
 --------------------------------

-Steem was announced on [Bitcointalk](https://bitcointalk.org/index.php?topic=1410943.new) prior to any the start of any mining.
+Steem was announced on [Bitcointalk](https://bitcointalk.org/index.php?topic=1410943.new) prior to the start of any mining.

 No Support & No Warranty
 ------------------------